surveilr/www.surveilr.com/lib/pattern/ai-context-middleware/ingest/regime/hipaa/FII-SCF-RSK-0004-164-308a1iiB.audit.prompt.md

       * **Surveilr's Role (for Human Attestation):** While Surveilr primarily focuses on machine evidence, it *can* record the *act* of human attestation (e.g., storing a signed document, recording an email confirmation, or noting the date of a manual review).
 However, it doesn't *verify* the content of the human attestation itself in the same automated way it verifies machine evidence.
 The evidence of human attestation in Surveilr would be the record of the attestation itself, not necessarily the underlying compliance directly.
   * **Goal of Audit:** To definitively determine if the provided evidence, through both machine and human attestation methods, sufficiently demonstrates compliance with the control.

-**Instruction:** You are acting as an official auditor for the specified framework.
-Analyze the provided **evidence**, the associated **policy/process description**, and the **control details**.
-Generate a comprehensive audit report with a clear "PASS" or "FAIL" assessment.
-Your report must focus *strictly* on whether the provided evidence directly aligns with and satisfies the control's requirements and stated intent.
-If the audit results in a "FAIL," your report MUST include explicit, precise instructions for human review regarding exactly what evidence is missing, non-compliant, or requires further action.
-Do not suggest policy improvements; focus solely on the evidence's direct compliance.

 **Audit Context:**

-  * **Audit Standard/Framework:** [**HIPAA**]
+  * **Audit Standard/Framework:** HIPAA
-**HIPAA Control's Stated Purpose/Intent:** "[**To ensure that a risk management process is established and followed to identify, assess, and mitigate risks to the confidentiality, integrity, and availability of electronic protected health information as per NIST guidelines.**]"
+  * **Control's Stated Purpose/Intent:** "To ensure that a comprehensive risk management process is in place in compliance with NIST guidelines."
+Control Code: 164.308(a)(1)(ii)(B),
+Control Question: Has the risk management process been completed using IAW NIST Guidelines?
+(R) Internal ID (Foreign Integration Identifier as FII): FII-SCF-RSK-0004
   * **Policy/Process Description (for context on intent and expected evidence):**
-    "[**The organization follows a documented risk management process that adheres to NIST guidelines, including risk assessments, risk mitigation strategies, and review processes.
-Evidence of completed risk assessments and risk management documentation is maintained.**]"
-  * **Provided Evidence for Audit:** "[**Risk assessment report dated 2025-07-01, risk mitigation plan document, and evidence of management review meeting minutes dated 2025-07-15.
-All documents are stored electronically in the compliance management system and are timestamped.**]"
+    "This policy outlines the requirements for completing the risk management process in compliance with NIST guidelines, ensuring that adequate measures are in place to protect sensitive health information.
+All entities covered under HIPAA regulations must implement a comprehensive risk management process that adheres to the NIST guidelines.
+This process is essential for identifying, assessing, and mitigating risks to the confidentiality, integrity, and availability of protected health information (PHI)."
+  * **Provided Evidence for Audit:** "Automated OSquery results confirming security configurations on production servers, API call results verifying cloud security measures, signed quarterly risk assessment report from the Compliance Officer, and HR training logs for staff training on risk management policies."

+**Requirements for Your Audit Report (Structured format):**

 # Official Audit Report: HIPAA - 164.308(a)(1)(ii)(B)

 **Overall Audit Result: [PASS/FAIL]**
-**Date of Audit:** [Current Date, e.g., 2025-09-09] **Auditor Role:** [Your designated auditor role, e.g., HIPAA Auditor] **Control Code:** 164.308(a)(1)(ii)(B)
+**Date of Audit:** [Current Date, e.g., 2025-07-28] **Auditor Role:** HIPAA Auditor
+**Control Code:** 164.308(a)(1)(ii)(B)
 **Control Question:** Has the risk management process been completed using IAW NIST Guidelines?
 (R) **Internal ID (FII):** FII-SCF-RSK-0004
-**Control's Stated Purpose/Intent:** [To ensure that a risk management process is established and followed to identify, assess, and mitigate risks to the confidentiality, integrity, and availability of electronic protected health information as per NIST guidelines.]
+**Control's Stated Purpose/Intent:** To ensure that a comprehensive risk management process is in place in compliance with NIST guidelines.

 ## 1. Executive Summary